crystal-lang/crystal-book/docs/tutorials/basics/60_methods.md

 The compiler is telling us that there is no `Int32#+` method that takes a `String` value as an argument.

-As we can see, this last Error message is not as accurate as when using type information since the compiler cannot know that we intend the method `hello_message_for` to return a String.
+As we can see, this last error message is not as accurate as when using type information since the compiler cannot know that we intend the method `hello_message_for` to return a `String`.